Sclerotherapy Cost Without Insurance: A Full Breakdown

 The idea of injections might sound intimidating, but the process is quite simple.
 During a sclerotherapy session, your provider uses a very fine needle to inject a medicated solution into the targeted vein.
 This solution, called a sclerosant, irritates the vein walls, causing them to swell, stick together, and eventually close off.
 This stops blood flow through that specific vein, turning it into scar tissue that your body gradually absorbs.
 The procedure itself is quick, usually lasting less than an hour.
 Most people feel only a minor pinch as the solution is injected, and the discomfort fades quickly.

-Which Veins Can Sclerotherapy Treat?
+Which Veins Can You Treat with Sclerotherapy?

 Sclerotherapy is most effective for treating small to medium-sized veins, making it the gold standard for getting rid of spider veins.
 These are the small, web-like red or blue lines that sit close to the skin's surface.
 It’s also an excellent option for smaller varicose veins, which are the larger veins that can cause aching or discomfort.
 While it works wonders on these common issues, it isn't typically used for very large varicose veins, which might require a different approach.
 During your consultation, we’ll assess your veins to confirm if sclerotherapy is the right treatment plan for you.